gbif/ffu-documentation/dimensions-and-criteria.md

+# Introduction

-This page lists dimensions and criterion that could be eventually reused to create:
+This page lists dimensions and criteria that could eventually be (re)used to create:

+* Generic validation reports for biodiversity datasets
+* Customzied validation reports for biodiversity datasets when more domain knowledge is known
-* Data Quality profiles to assess the fitness for use of biodiversity records
+* Data quality profiles to assess the fitness for use of biodiversity data
-* Create validation report for a dataset
-* Create custom validations report for a dataset when more domain knowledge can be provided.

 # Dimensions